yfdyh000/rater_zhwiki/README.md

 ## Installation instructions and user guide
 See [https://en.wikipedia.org/wiki/User:Evad37/rater](https://en.wikipedia.org/wiki/User:Evad37/rater).

+## How to manually test a patch on testwiki
+* `npm run build`
+* Copy paste the contents of dist/rater.js to https://test.wikipedia.org/wiki/User:[YOUR_USERNAME]/rater/app.js
+* Copy paste the contents of https://en.wikipedia.org/wiki/User:Evad37/rater.js to https://test.wikipedia.org/wiki/User:[YOUR_USERNAME]/rater.js
+   * Change line 37 to `var title = /* </nowiki> */ "User:[YOUR_USERNAME]/rater/app.js"; /* <nowiki> */`.
+If your username contains spaces, replace them with underscores.
+   * Change line 38 from en.wikipedia.org to test.wikipedia.org
+* Add `importScript('User:[YOUR_USERNAME]/rater.js');` to https://test.wikipedia.org/wiki/[YOUR_USERNAME]/common.js

+Testwiki has the following 3 WikiProjects that can be chosen by Rater: Africa, Belgium, China.
+To add more, a testwiki administrator needs to visit Special:Import, import the template files (e.g. Template:WikiProject Africa), then go modify the template to take the "portal" code out of it (throws a Lua error).
+Then it should show up in Category:WikiProject banners with quality assessment, which is where Rater gets its list of WikiProjects from.

+Improvements to this workflow are planned in [issue #29](https://github.com/wikimedia-gadgets/rater/issues/29)

+## How to deploy to enwiki
+* be Evad37 or an enwiki interface administrator
+* `npm run build`
+* copy paste the contents of dist/rater.min.js to https://en.wikipedia.org/wiki/User:Evad37/rater/app.js

+Evad37 has [given permission](https://en.wikipedia.org/w/index.php?title=User_talk:Evad37&diff=prev&oldid=1311616009) for English Wikipedia interface administrators to edit Evad37's userspace pages for the purpose of deploying updates to Rater.

+Improvements to this workflow are planned in [issue #30](https://github.com/wikimedia-gadgets/rater/issues/30)

 ## Repository structure
 - `index.js` is the main entry point, written in ES5.
 This is published to [User:Evad37/rater.js](https://en.wikipedia.org/wiki/User:Evad37/rater.js) (when deploying), or  [User:Evad37/rater/sandbox.js](https://en.wikipedia.org/wiki/User:Evad37/rater/sandbox.js) (for sandbox testing of changes).
 Or [User:Evad37/rater/beta.js](https://en.wikipedia.org/wiki/User:Evad37/rater/beta.js) for beta testing.
 - `rater-src\` contains the main source code for the app, split into modules, which may be written in ES6.
 Code here can assume that the ResourceLoader modules specified in the above files have been loaded and that the DOM is ready.